-- 1. NOI for Existing Discharges Already Covered Under Applicable General Permit: - a.
-The owner/operator of a private and/or institutional development currently covered under the existing NPDES general permit that is seeking coverage under this permit must submit a complete application (NOI) to the Georgia EPD 180 days prior to the expiration of the permit.
+- 1. NOI for Existing Discharges Already Covered Under the General Permit: - a.
+The owner/operator of a WTP currently covered under the existing NPDES general permit that is seeking coverage under this permit must submit a complete application (NOI) to the Georgia EPD within 180 days of the expiration date of this permit.
 For any facility covered under the existing NPDES general permit that meets this deadline, authorization under this general permit is automatically continued until coverage is granted under this permit.
 If a complete NOI is not submitted within 180 days of this permit expiration date, permit coverage will be terminated. - b.
-The NOI shall be on forms as may be prescribed and furnished by EPD.
+The NOI shall be on forms as provided by EPD.
 The NOI requires the following information to be submitted: - i.
 Name of facility; - ii.
 Any and all information related to the facility contact person; - iii.
 Location and mailing address of your facility; - iv.
 Topographic map(s); - v.
 A brief description of the operation; - vi.
 Outfall location of final discharge; - vii.
 Any and all information related to Impaired Waters and Total Maximum Daily Loads (TMDLs); - viii.
-Trust Indenture; - ix.
-Other information provided on the NOI application as prescribed by EPD.
+Other information provided on the NOI application as prescribed by EPD. - c.

-c.
 EPD may delay the permittee's authorization for further review, may notify applicants that additional effluent limitations are necessary, or may deny coverage under this permit and require submission of an application for an individual or alternative general permit.
 EPD will notify permittees in writing of the delay, of the need for additional effluent limits, or of the request for submission of an individual NPDES permit application or alternative general permit applications.